MitchiLaser/p1255/Readme.md

 ### GUI

-The GUI can be started in various modes.
-By default, the software starts with a free input field for the IPv4 address and the port of the oscilloscope in the network.
+The GUI can be started in various modes by the command line.
+By default, the software can be started after installing system-wide or in a Virtual Environment via the command `peak-view`.

+It starts with a free input field for the IPv4 address and the port of the oscilloscope in the network.

 *Fig. 1*: Start Screen of the GUI.
                     ![Figure 1](docs/Start_screen.png)